 time

-Use temporal to anchor work at NOW and place events as spatial distances (ahead/behind) for reliable temporal reasoning.
+Use the bundled CLI to anchor work at NOW and place events as spatial distances (ahead/behind) for reliable time reasoning.

 Ego-Moving Metaphor (Required)